 Divio is working together with an external audit firm.
 According to the project plan the audit firm will provide

 - an ISAE 3000 or ISAE 3402 controls report Type 1 by September 2018 and

 - a Type 2 controls report by September 2019.

-We are working towards compliance with the European Union's General Data Protection Regulation.
-Completion is scheduled to be in May.
+We are in compliance with the European Union's General Data Protection Regulation.